devwaseem/nonull/about/index.md

 All designs can be accessed [here](https://www.uplabs.com/devwaseem)

-## Frameworks/Technologies I'm familiar with
+## Frameworks/Technologies I'm familiar/worked with

 * Docker
 * React Native